Brittany

 trials, agility trials, tracking tests, and about anything else they are

-given a chance at.
+given a chance at!

-himself at home as family pet.
 This is a fun-loving, energetic, friendly

 and affectionate breed, known to be patient and trustworthy with children.